ddragosd/openwhisk-cache-redis/README.md

 * `key` parameter is a string used as the Redis key
 * `value` parameter is a string or an object.
-  * `(Not Implemented Yet)`.
-If it's an object, the action assumes it's a dictionary with `<key,value>` pairs to be stored as a hash map in Redis, with each value being a string.
+  *  If it's an object, the action assumes it's a dictionary with `<key,value>` pairs to be stored as a hash map in Redis, with each value being a string.

 #### Reading cached key,value pairs